RealtyOffer/realty-offer-frontend/src/pages/agents.md

   description: >-
     RealtyOffer will connect you with serious clients, while removing the upfront awkward negotiation.
-Instead of spending thousands of dollars on wasted marking and leads, agents will have the opportunity to simply bid for their next client.
+Instead of spending thousands of dollars on wasted real estate leads, agents will have the opportunity to simply bid for their next client.
 The bidding works two ways: choose to discount your commission for a sale, or offer part of your commission for a purchase... the amount is up to you.
 Everyone wins...